 This is a follow-up to the Serial Terminal on Atari Portfolio article.
 The Portfolio with the Serial Interface add-on turned out to be too limited and bulky for being a mobile VT100 terminal, and I actually never used it.
 For years, I was looking for an even smaller alternative and have finally found it: The Psion Serie 5mx Pro.
 It is basically a Psion Series 5mx (or Ericsson MC218) for the German market.
 The operating system (EPOC32 Release 5) of this model is not stored in ROM, but instead it is loaded from the CF card into RAM on the first start.
 An English version of the operating system file (sys$rom.bin) can be found here.

+Initially, I was planning to replace the P-ADB connector of my AppleJack controller with an ADB plug (Mini-DIN-4).
+The remaining P-ADB plug attached to a Mini-DIN-4 socket would then become an ADB adapter dongle.
 But why would I destroy the cable of my only controller?
 According to the documentation, which can be found here and here (in a very low resolution, unfortunately), a “Hosiden HGC0492-01-010 or equivalent” connector is needed.
 And that connector is impossible to find.

 To get started, I created a new schematic based on the available documentation:

 This is a quick fix for my Apple Power Macintosh 7500/100.
-It doesn’t have its own article yet and has only been mentioned a couple of times.
+It doesn’t have its own article yet and has only been mentioned a coupleoftimes.
 This article also isn’t about the Power Macintosh itself, but about the graphics accelerator that the previous owner had built in.
 The Formac ProFormance 3 Plus was advertised as “The Fastest Graphics Accelerator for your Mac” in 1999.
 This is the best version of ProFormance 3 with 300 MHz pixel frequency and 32 MB SGRAM (PNGA94-5).